puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/cron.md

 ---
 description: Cron jobs on macOS
 keywords:
-  - macOS
   - persistence
   - plaintext
 ---

 # Cron

-`Cron` is an application that lets users create jobs on an endpoint.
+Cron is an application that lets users create jobs on an endpoint.
 It is common on Unix, Linux, and macOS systems.
-A `Cron` job can be configured to execute a command on at a specific time.
+A cron job can be configured to execute a command on at a specific time.
 It is a popular form of persistence on supported systems.